SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 ### 8. What Is Gradient Descent?
 Gradient Descent is an optimal algorithm to minimize the cost function or to minimize an error.
 The aim is to find the local-global minima of a function.
 This determines the direction the model should take to reduce the error.

-Gradient Descent

 ### 9. What Do You Understand by Backpropagation?
 This is one of the most frequently asked deep learning interview questions.
 Backpropagation is a technique to improve the performance of the network.
 It backpropagates the error and updates the weights to reduce the error.

-What do you understand by Backpropogation?

 ### 10. What Is the Difference Between a Feedforward Neural Network and Recurrent Neural Network?
 In this deep learning interview question, the interviewee expects you to give a detailed answer.